matthewyang204/scripts/README.md

 # scripts
-A collection of scripts and any resources they require to run that aren't provided in a package
+My collection of scripts and any resources they require to run that aren't provided in a package